50% international students

 Integrated criminal justice: opportunities and challenges

-The Utrecht University LLM in European Criminal Justice in a Global Context is an opportunity to dive deeper into this stimulating area of debate.
+This LLM is an opportunity to dive deeper into the stimulating area of debate.
 A debate which is at the core of any criminal justice system.
 The programme links the national criminal justice systems of the EU Member States to EU criminal law, EU constitutional law, including fundamental rights law, and EU administrative law.
 It deepens your knowledge on EU criminal law.
 It analyses the interactions with the criminal justice systems of other EU Member States or third countries under new, innovative forms of enforcement cooperation, like the European Arrest Warrant.
 It examines the relationships of national criminal justice with the sharply increasing number of EU enforcement agencies, like the European Public Prosecutors Office and the European Central Bank.
-This unique and innovative programme provides an inspiring intellectual challenge, as well as the platform for a rewarding legal career at a national, European or international level.

 We challenge our students to examine how criminal justice systems can adapt to the shifting and changing demands those systems face nowadays.

 Content of the programme

 The LLM in European Criminal Justice in a Global Context focuses on: